nsarathy/nsarathy/README.md

 # 👋 Hi there, I'm Neel Sarathy!
+### Please Reach out if you're looking to collaborate!

 Welcome to my GitHub profile!
 I'm a passionate **Computer Science and Data Science** student at **Purdue University**, with a strong background in programming, data analysis, and web development.
 My goal is to leverage technology to solve meaningful problems and create impactful solutions.